dmorse/pscf/doc/user-man/field.rst

     -1.475930488937E-13 -4.916067553040E-14      20     1

-This first part of the field is a header is header with a format similar to that of the parameter file.
-This is followed by a section that contains N_star coefficients of basis functions that are used to expand the field.
+This first part of the field is a header is header that ends with the parameter N_star, which is the number of basis functions.
+This is followed by a data section that contains the coefficients of the symmetry-adapted Fourier expansion described above.

+The structure of the header is similar to that of the parameter file.
-The first line in the header simply specifies a number for the file format being used (file format v1.0).
-The remaining several lines of the header contain information about the crystal structure that is required to interpret the field file (i.e., the dimensionality of the periodicity, the crystal system, the unit cell parameters, and the space group).
+The first line specifies a file format version number (file format v1.0).
+The rest of the header contains information that is required to interpret the field file, including the dimensionality of the structure, the crystal system, the unit cell parameters, the space group, the number of monomer types, and the number of basis functions, denoted here by N_star.
 The above example is for a lamellar structure with inversion symmetry (space group -1).
 This followed by the number N_monomer of different monomer types, and the number N_star of basis functions (or "stars") used to expand the solution.

-The actually fields are specified after this header in N_monomer columns of coefficients of symmetry-adapted basis functions.
-Each of the first N_monomer columns in the remainder of the file contains the coefficients of symmetry adapted basis functions in the expansion of a field component (in this case, a volume fraction field) for one monomer type.
-The first column is thus a list of coefficients of basis functions for the volume fraction of monomer type 1, and the second column a corresponding list for monomer type 2.
+The data section contains N_star rows, each of which contains the coefficients associated with one basis function.
+The first N_monomer columns of row i contain the coefficients associated with different monomer types.
+The coefficient :math:`c_{i\alpha}` associated with basis function :math`i` and monomer type :math:`\alpha` is thus given in column :math`\alpha` of row i of this data section.

 Each symmetry adapted basis function is a real function with the space group symmetry specified in the file header, and is constructed